nghiant3223/handbook/base/database/transaction.md

 - **Isolation** − In a database system where more than one transaction are being executed simultaneously and in parallel, the property of isolation states that all the transactions will be carried out and executed as if it is the only transaction in the system.
 No transaction will affect the existence of any other transaction.

+### ACID Example

+Let's take an example of money transfer from account A to account B:
+- Atomic: the balance of A must be decreased and B must be increased, or the balance of A and B remain as before
+- Consistency: the balance of A mustn’t be zero after the transaction finishes
+- Isolation: the result of two concurrent transactions must be the same as that of two sequential transactions
+- Durable: when the transaction finishes, the balance of A and B must be persisted no matter what

 ### State of Transactions

 ![State of Transactions](images/transaction_states.png)